SpaceCat-Chan/SpaceCats-Tetris/README.md

 ### Linux:
 1. download Tetris.love from Linux executable

-2. do magic (you probably just need to open Tetris.love, i don't know i am new to Linux)
+2. install Love2D (you should be able to use apt-get, else you can get from here https://love2d.org/)

+3. open Tetris.love

 3. enjoy